-At seven days into 2011, I’m truly hoping your healthy New Year’s Resolutions haven’t been broken, but if they have, it’s okay because today is a new day!
+I’m hoping your healthy New Year’s Resolutions haven’t been broken, but if they have, it’s okay because today is a new day!
 I say that because it’s very common for people to break a New Year’s Resolution, especially if it’s one that was just too drastic.
-It’s not the end of the world so don’t be too hard on yourself, you have good intentions, right?
-Let’s try again.
+It’s not the end of the world, so don’t be too hard on yourself.
+Instead, try again.

-The answer to that question is probably yes if it already feels that way.
-If you dread your resolution, maybe you can change it a just little bit rather than giving up for good; make it easier to follow and allow you to stay on track.
+If you dread your resolution, maybe you can change it just a little bit rather than giving up for good.
+Make it easier to follow, which will allow you to stay on track.
 Remember, my goal is to help YOU become a healthier person.

-Back when I was unhealthy and morbidly obese, my resolutions only ever lasted for about a week or two, basically because I set the bar too high and wasn’t realistic.
+Back when I was unhealthy and morbidly obese, my resolutions only ever lasted for about a week or two.
+Basically, I set the bar too high and wasn’t realistic.
 I would claim I was going to lose all my excess weight by summer.
 Mind you, my excess weight at that time was more than 150 pounds.